Impark

-Impark (Imperial Parking Corporation) is one of the largest parking management companies in North America, operating approximately 3,400 parking facilities with 9,000 employees in more than 240 cities across the United States and Canada.
+Impark (Imperial Parking Corporation) is a North American parking management company.
+As of 2020 it was one of the largest parking management companies in North America, operating approximately 3,400 parking facilities with 9,000 employees in more than 240 cities across the United States and Canada.

+History

 On July 26, 2011, the Ontario Teachers' Pension Plan announced that it had acquired Impark for an undisclosed sum.

 On October 1, 2015, Impark announced that it had completed the acquisition of the assets of San Francisco Parking, Inc. ("City Park"), a parking management company based in San Francisco, California.

 On April 8, 2016, Impark acquired Republic Parking System to create one of North America's biggest parking management companies.
 As a division of Impark, Republic Parking will maintain its headquarters in Chattanooga and its name on more than 770 properties the company operates for cities and airports across the country.